mpereannor/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is a programming interface for HTML documents.
+It defines the logical structure of documents and the way a document is accessed and manipulated.
+DOM is a way to represent the webpage in the structured hierarchical way so that it will become easier for programmers and users to glide through the document.
+With DOM, we can easily access and manipulate tags, IDs, classes, Attributes or Elements using commands or methods provided by Document object.

 2. What is an event?

+There is an event when the DOM is loaded, as well as every interaction a user has with a site; a click, moving the mouse, scrolling the page, pressing a key on the keyboard, these are all events on the page and the browser can detect all of them.

 3. What is an event listener?

+We can respond to any event using an Event Handler, which is a function that’s called when an event occurs on an element.
+We put an event listener on an element and give it a callback.
+When that event is triggered on the element, the callback is run.

 4. Why would we convert a NodeList into an Array?

+A NodeList has a numerical zero-based indice, the ability to access the `Array.prototype.forEach()` method and the length property but that is all they share with an Array.
+When trying to use other array methods such as map and reduce on a given NodeList, there is the need to convert it into an Array, with the `Array.from(NodeList)` method.

 5. What is a component?

+Web Components is a suite of different technologies allowing you to create reusable custom elements - with their functionality encapsulated away from the rest of your code,  with the ability to use them in your web apps.
+In JavaScript, Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up